 Solid wastes are collected and disposed to either sanitary landfills or managed open dumpsites.
 At present, the province owns and uses 147 units of operational garbage trucks, compactors and mini dump trucks for its garbage collection system with capacities of 10/8 sq.m. and 4 sq.m., respectively.
 The disposal activities also employ around 529 people acting as garbage collectors, street cleaners and office support staff.

-Table 2.10 shows the frequency of collection of solid wastes in each town as well as the corresponding budget being spent to sustain the activities in dollars.
-Imus City has the highest spending among all towns for solid waste management.
-Some towns did not submit their report.
+Table 2.11 shows the frequency of collection of solid wastes in each town as well as their type of disposal system.